wp-plugins/wordfence/readme.txt

 == Changelog ==

+= 3.5.3 =
+* This is the dev version.
+Stable is 3.5.2.
+* Added detection for "hacked by badi" hack.
+Check if wp_options has been changed to UTF-7.

 = 3.5.2 =
 * IP detection is now much more robust.
 Admins must specify how their site gets IP addresses.
 * Fixed issue that would throw Ajax ticker into a hard loop and put load on a server if user is on "options" page and WF can't detect IPs.